 “My campaign involves talking to people and not bribing them I certainly believe it is the voter’s constitutional right to vote whoever they want to be in Parliament.
 I wanted them to cast their vote on their free will,” Hon.
 Dr. Eke explained”

-Recalled his strategies adopted when appointed as former Chairperson of the Whole House Committee, Hon.
+He recalled the strategies adopted when appointed as former Chairperson of the Whole House Committee, Hon.
 Tu’utafaiva says it was quite challenging at first.

-“I was under the impression that my colleagues from the Friendly Islands Democratic Party expected me I would take their side during the debate.
+“I was under the impression that my colleagues from the Friendly Islands Democratic Party expected me to take their side during the debate.
 However when I was given the task I decided to lead the discussion neutrally and also adhered to the House’s Standing Orders.
 Following those rules had somehow made my job much more easier,” elaborates Hon.
 Minister of Police.

 The Practice Parliament for Women’s orientation programme concludes today before the participants undertake debate and discussion in a real Parliament’s setting tomorrow until Friday, April 11th.